 Though it once was owned by the Queen Mother, the castle and attached land are now in the hands of a charitable trust.
-The royal connections remain though with Prince Charles continuing to take an interest in his grandmother's former Scottish home and she went well north by buying a residence in Scotland's northeast corner of Caithness.
+The royal connections remain though with Prince Charles continuing to take an interest in his grandmother's former Scottish home and she went well north by buying a residence in Scotland's north-eastern corner of Caithness.
 Naturally, it is open to the (paying) public at times too with visitors being able to savour the castle interior and its walled garden, apparently a necessity given the ferocity of some of the storms that pass along the Pentland Firth.

 As it happened, I found this on the website for Dunrobin Castle that is also featured on this page.
 Like Glamis, it too gains a mention is Shakespeare's Macbeth though a subsequent real life Thane of Cawdor was heard to bemoan this.
 The castle, situated not far from Nairn, dates from after the the period within which Macbeth lived so it cannot have been involved in any of those shenanigans.
 Of course, paying visitors are welcome to the castle and its gardens and there's plenty of the website to inform a prospective visitor.